 At the SNA, only locally-gathered native seed can be used in the restoration process.
 On many occasions, volunteers have helped collect this seed, which was then broadcast at the SNA.

 Other volunteer work has included planting native wetland and prairie species and planting acorns.
 Early on, volunteers learned to think like squirrels, which scatter-hoard the acorns in more locations than they can possibly remember, to re-establish the tree component of an oak savanna.

 Partners and Funding

 FMR plans to continue to partner with the DNR, FHR and Macalester College to restore and enhance the natural communities on the property so they will provide critical wildlife habitat and support the health of the Mississippi River.
-The protection of Pine Bend Natural Area is an excellent example of the power of partnerships — between institutions, landowners, and community volunteers.
+The protection of the Pine Bend Natural Area is an excellent example of the power of partnerships — between institutions, landowners, and community volunteers.
 Major funding for the work at the SNA has come from a generous donation from the Malcolm family, and through state grants from the Environment and Natural Resources Trust Fund, the Outdoor Heritage Fund, and Metro Greenways Fund.
 Other partners included: Dakota County Farmland and Natural Area Program, Dakota County Parks Department, Flint Hills Resources (a landowner in the area), Great River Greening, the Trust for Public Land, the City of Inver Grove Heights, the Dakota County Soil and Water Conservation District, National Fish and Wildlife Foundation, Mississippi River Fund, and the Mississippi National River and Recreation Area.

-To receive emails about upcoming events at Pine Bend, contact FMR Volunteer Coordinator Amy Kilgore, email@example.com.
+To receive email notice about upcoming events at Pine Bend, contact FMR Volunteer Coordinator Amy Kilgore, email@example.com.